 That can include seemingly trivial matters, such as what to wear and where to park.
 Anything that can make their first day feel less overwhelming can be included in your welcome email.

 - Automate what you can automate to make the process easy and fast.

 Automating parts of the process can alleviate the burden that your new hires might be experiencing.
 Automate forms, training, and orientation.

-When they finally set their foot in your workplace for the first time, all they have to focus on is the actual process of integration and discovering how best they can make their contribution.
+When they finally set foot in your workplace for the first time, all they have to focus on is the integration process and discovering how best they can contribute.

 - Boost your new employee’s morale before they even come and start working.